 The Melo Melo Wild Beads, in the South Seas, can measure up to 40 mm!

 The pearl is soft, tender and feminine.
 Like mother-of-pearl, it provides soothing and well-being; it would have positive effects on decalcification problems.
 Centuries ago, it was already used to treat dementia and epilepsy, as well as depression.
 In India it was given multiple benefits, especially against phthisis, ophthalmological problems, haemorrhages ...
-Hindu medicine always uses powder, to revive energy, especially sexual.
+Hindu medicine always used its powder, to revive energy, especially sexual.
 In the East, it is attributed virtues in connection with fertility and an aphrodisiac character.
 According to ancient Indian legends, the priests, in search of the divine light, held a talisman bead in the palm of the hand.
 One belief was that well-made pearls made mute speeches.

 In China, in the third millennium BC, the pearl was collected as a tax payment.
 In Suza, Iran, an Achaemenid necklace of 216 pearls dating from four centuries before Christ was found.
 Hindus say that Krishna would have gathered the first pearl in the depths of the sea, to offer it in adornment to his daughter on the day of his wedding.